Engineering diamond interfaces free of dark spins: Results

-We note that this general trend of an initial increase followed by a decrease in DEER signal as a function of the number of ALD cycles holds across all four investigated samples (Fig.~\ref{fig:DEER}(c)).
-Sample 0 shows the largest increase in DEER contrast between bare and 30 ALD cycles, going from $23.99 \pm 0.43$\% to $56.28 \pm 1.35$\%, followed by an undetectable signal for 300 ALD cycles.
-For higher nitrogen implantation dosages, the corresponding DEER contrast increase from bare to 30 ALD cycles gets smaller - Sample 2 from $14.92 \pm 0.26$\% to $21.73 \pm 0.24$\% and Sample 3 from $32.71 \pm 0.75$\% to $34.64 \pm 0.63$\%.
-Furthermore, a finite DEER signal remains after growth of 300 ALD cycles on Samples 2 and 3 (see Appendix \ref{P1}).
-As the dose of implanted nitrogen is increased, the number of bulk defects from lattice damage increases leading to residual signals on resonance with the surface spins.
-The density of substitutional nitrogen impurities (P1 centers) also increases, leading to residual NV-P1 coupling and the appearance of additional resonances within the frequency span of our measurements.
-More careful investigation of the DEER signals shows characteristic \textsuperscript{15}N hyperfine splitting (i.e., two hyperfine split P1 peaks) for Sample 2 and \textsuperscript{14}N hyperfine splitting (i.e., six hyperfine split P1 peaks) for Sample 3 (Appendix \ref{P1}).
+As the nitrogen implantation dose increases, the corresponding DEER contrast increase from bare to 30 ALD cycles gets smaller.
+Additionally, a finite DEER signal remains after growth of 300 ALD cycles on Samples 2 and 3 (see Appendix~\ref{P1}).
+This can be explained by the increasing number of bulk defects from lattice damage at higher implantation dosages leading to residual signals on resonance with the surface spins.
+The density of substitutional nitrogen impurities (P1 centers) also increases with implantation dose.
+This leads to residual NV-P1 coupling and the appearance of additional resonances (Sample 2: four hyperfine \textsuperscript{15}N peaks, Sample 3: six hyperfine \textsuperscript{14}N peaks) within the frequency span of our measurements.
+We note that the signal-to-noise ratio in our measurements limits the number of detectable P1 resonances to two for Sample 2.
+We derive the P1 resonance conditions and label them in our DEER results for Samples 2 and 3 in Appendix~\ref{P1} to emphasize their spectral separation from the surface spin resonance.
+Importantly, this separation of $\geq 10$ MHz indicates that the presence of NV-P1 coupling does not measurably affect the surface spin experiments outlined in this work.
+Additionally, we use this information to independently confirm the g-factor of the measured dark spins to be $g = 2.0067(21)$ (see Appendix \ref{g-factor}), which is in good agreement with previous reported results for surface spins on bulk diamond \cite{NewJPhys.13.055004} and high-field EPR measurements on diamond nanocrystals \cite{10.1063/1.5085351}.

-We estimate an average minimum NV-P1 center distance of $91.37 \pm 47.60$ ~nm (Sample 0), $11.93\pm5.59$~nm (Sample 1), $4.71\pm1.90$~nm (Sample 2), and $2.88\pm1.2$~nm (Sample 3).
-We refer to Appendix~\ref{NV-P1 Dis Theory} for details on the computation and associated theory.
-Note, the presence of NV-P1 coupling does not measurably affect the dark spin experiments outlined in this work.
-For Sample 2, the \textsuperscript{15}N P1 centers' signals are separated from the dark spin resonance by more than 50 MHz, while for Sample 3, the middle \textsuperscript{14}N P1 resonance is separated by 10 MHz.
-Given our dark spin Rabi drive at 4.17 MHz, maximally we could only be driving 15\% of the P1 population.
-This is an overestimate, however, as our Rabi frequency is not optimized for P1 driving.

-Furthermore, our DEER spectra allow us to estimate the g-factor for the surface dark spins to be $g = 2.0067(21)$ (see Appendix \ref{g-factor}).
-This g-factor is in good agreement with earlier reported results for surface spins on bulk diamond \cite{NewJPhys.13.055004} and high-field EPR measurements on diamond nanocrystals \cite{10.1063/1.5085351}.
-The reader is referred to Appendix \ref{g-factor} for a detailed procedure for calculating the peak splittings and assigning them to the proper P1 center orientations.